 Answer = $1,900 gain

-While the maximum gain is unlimited, long calls don’t always end in profit.
-Even if ABC’s market price rises past $75, the investor may not make enough to cover the premium.
+While the maximum gain is unlimited, long calls don’t always end in a profit.
+Even if ABC’s market price rises above $75, the investor still has to earn back the premium.

 Let’s try another example with the same option: